West Roxbury: Demographics

 West Roxbury has historically been a heavily Irish Catholic neighborhood.
-In the twentieth century, upwardly mobile Irish Americans moved to the neighborhood from elsewhere in Boston.
-By the first decade of the 21st century, an influx of new residents contributed to increased ethnic diversity in the neighborhood.
+In the twentieth century, upwardly mobile Irish Americans moved to the neighborhood from elsewhere in Boston as well as directly from Ireland.
+By the end of the 20th century and the beginning of the 21st century, an influx of new residents contributed to increased ethnic and racial diversity in the neighborhood.

 The Irish Social Club of Boston, founded in Dorchester in 1945, moved its headquarters to West Roxbury in 1978, and had a membership of 15,000 in the mid-1970s.
 The club closed in 2011 due to financial troubles and declining membership (the club had around 300 members at the time, mostly seniors).
-Support from the city council and state lawmakers allowed the club to obtain a liquor license and reopen, and by 2013 the group had about 800 members.
+Support from the State Representative Ed Coppinger, Boston City Councilor Matt O’Malley, and State Senator Mike Rush allowed the club to obtain a liquor license and reopen, and by 2013 the group had about 800 members.

-In March 1965, an investigative study of property tax assessment practices published by the National Tax Association of 13,769 properties sold within the City of Boston under Mayor John F. Collins from January 1, 1960 to March 31, 1964 found that the assessed values in Roxbury in 1962 were at 68 percent of market values while the assessed values in West Roxbury were at 41 percent of market values, and the researchers could not find a nonracial explanation for the difference.
+In March 1965, an investigative study of property tax assessment practices published by the National Tax Association of 13,769 properties sold within the City of Boston under Mayor John F. Collins from January 1, 1960 to March 31, 1964, found that the assessed values in Roxbury in 1962 were at 68 percent of market values while the assessed values in West Roxbury were at 41 percent of market values, and the researchers could not find a nonracial explanation for the difference.

 Theodore Parker Church

-At Centre and Corey Streets, the Theodore Parker Church features seven stained glass windows made by the Tiffany Studios between 1894 and 1927.
+At Centre and Corey Streets, the Theodore Parker Church, a Boston Landmark, features seven stained glass windows made by the Tiffany Studios between 1894 and 1927.
 The original church, designed in 1890 by Alexander Wadsworth Longfellow Jr., is now a parish hall.
 Henry Seaver designed the current church in 1900.
 Theodore Parker (1810–1860), an advocate of progressive religious ideas, abolitionism and women's suffrage, was minister of this Unitarian congregation from 1837 to 1846.